 Many people ride bikes and it’s not difficult.
 And I’m like, a really crappy bike rider.
 Most hotels provide them for free with a lock or will at least help you get one to rent.
 They are cruiser bikes without gears.
 So easy, a first grader can do it.
 Many even have baskets for your bag, camera, etc.

 Yes, there is traffic, pedestrians, puddles, and bumps to watch for, but during the day it’s a breeze.
 Most cars seem to be very respectful of bikers.
 If you find yourself in a tight spot, just pull off to the side and let cars go by.
 Parking on the side of the road anywhere you go is easy.
 Bikes were our preferred way of getting everywhere along the beach road.
-I even braved a tropical downpour in the dark on my bike coming back from dinner at Casa Malca one night, in a long skirt to boot!
+I even braved a tropical downpour in the dark on my bike coming back from dinner at Casa Malca one night in a long skirt!
 My cell phone light provided a less than optimal headlight.

 For longer distances, like when we went to the super market for the ATM or up to Azulik’s restaurant, Kin Toh, for dinner, we hailed a taxi right along the street within minutes of waiting outside our hotel.
 The price was usually around 100-150 pesos ($5-$9 US) to get from one end of the beach to the other, which is pretty steep when you go round trip on top of dinner.
 We didn’t try haggling though.